I visited the Van Gogh museum in Amsterdam recently and, to my surprise, I left the exposition having learned something that matters beyond art.

 If your company is hiring, try to figure out how easily a candidate can find an answer to these questions by looking at your website:

+How long will it take to get to an offer?
+Do you accept international candidates?
+Which openings match my skills?
+Which openings match my seniority?
+Which division should I apply for?
+Which offices are hiring people with my profile?
 If the answer to any of these questions does not come immediately, the careers section of your website may be cleverly designed and communicate a great image of your company, but it is probably disconnected from the needs of its users: the people you are trying to hire.

 I still remember one of the most interesting questions I have been asked last year when I was interviewing for a Software Engineering position: